-- (1) When a motion is presented and seconded, it is under consideration and no other motion shall be received thereafter, except to adjourn, to lay on the table, to postpone, or to amend until the question is decided.
+(1) When a motion is presented and seconded, it is under consideration and no other motion shall be received thereafter, except to adjourn, to lay on the table, to postpone, or to amend until the question is decided.
 These motions shall have preference in the order in which they are mentioned and the first two shall be decided without debate.
+Final action upon a pending motion may be deferred by a majority of the members present.
+Any item deferred will be deferred to the next regularly scheduled meeting, unless said motion to deferred identifies a different date certain.

-Final action upon a pending motion may be deferred until a date certain by a majority of the members present. - (2) Upon relinquishing the chair, the presiding officer may move, second and debate, subject only to such limitations of debate as are by these rules imposed upon all members. - (3) Every member desiring to speak for any purpose shall address the presiding officer, and upon recognition shall confine himself to the question under debate, avoiding all personalities and indecorous language. - (4) A member once recognized, shall not be interrupted when speaking unless the Chairperson has called him/her to order or as herein otherwise provided.
+- (2) Any resolution or motion sponsored by the TPO Board Member may be withdrawn by the sponsor at any time prior to the vote on the item.
+An item on the agenda not sponsored by a TPO Board Member may be withdrawn through the request of the TPO Executive Director and the majority vote of the TPO Governing Board members present. - (3) Upon relinquishing the chair, the presiding officer may move, second and debate, subject only to such limitations of debate as are by these rules imposed upon all members. - (4) Every member desiring to speak for any purpose shall address the presiding officer, and upon recognition shall confine himself to the question under debate, avoiding all personalities and indecorous language. - (5) A member once recognized, shall not be interrupted when speaking unless the Chairperson has called him/her to order or as herein otherwise provided.
 If a member while speaking, be called to order, he/she shall cease speaking until the question of order be determined by the presiding officer, and if in order he/she shall be permitted to proceed.
-Any member may appeal to the Governing Board from the decision of the Chairperson upon a question of order, when without debate the Chairperson shall submit to the Governing Board the question, "Shall the decision of the Chair be sustained?" and the Governing Board shall decide by a majority vote. - (5) The member moving the adoption of a motion or resolution shall have the privilege of closing the debate. - (6) Upon any roll call there shall be no discussion by any member before casting his/her vote, and he shall vote yes or no. Notwithstanding, any member, upon voting, may give a brief statement to explain his/her vote.
-A member shall have the privilege of filing with the TPO Board Clerk a written explanation of his/her vote. - (7) Any member who announces a conflict of interest on a particular matter shall leave the meeting chambers until the consideration of that matter is concluded. - (8) An action of the Governing Board may be reconsidered only at the same meeting at which the action was taken or at the next regular meeting thereafter. - (a) A motion to reconsider may be made only by a member who voted on the prevailing side of the question and must be concurred by a majority of those present at the meeting.

-- (b) A motion to reconsider shall not be considered unless at least the same number of members are present as participated in the original vote under reconsideration, on upon affirmative vote of two-thirds (2/3) of those members present. - (c) Adoption of a motion to reconsider shall rescind the action reconsidered.
+Any member may appeal to the Governing Board from the decision of the Chairperson upon a question of order, when without debate the Chairperson shall submit to the Governing Board the question, "Shall the decision of the Chair be sustained?" and the Governing Board shall decide by a majority vote. - (6) The member moving the adoption of a motion or resolution shall have the privilege of closing the debate. - (7) Upon any roll call there shall be no discussion by any member before casting his/her vote, and he shall vote yes or no. Notwithstanding, any member, upon voting, may give a brief statement to explain his/her vote.
+A member shall have the privilege of filing with the TPO Board Clerk a written explanation of his/her vote. - (8) Any member who announces a conflict of interest on a particular matter shall leave the meeting chambers until the consideration of that matter is concluded. - (9) An action of the Governing Board may be reconsidered only at the same meeting at which the action was taken or at the next regular meeting thereafter. - (a) A motion to reconsider may be made only by a member who voted on the prevailing side of the question and must be concurred by a majority of those present at the meeting. - (b) A motion to reconsider shall not be considered unless at least the same number of members are present as participated in the original vote under reconsideration, on upon affirmative vote of two-thirds (2/3) of those members present. - (c) Adoption of a motion to reconsider shall rescind the action reconsidered.